mw00847/molecular-interactions/README.md

 Angle Error (°):
 Angle predictions are notably more accurate with Transformer, which shows the lowest mean and variance.
 GCN, by contrast, exhibits high variability and larger errors.

-These results suggest that attention-based models like GAT and Transformer offer improved geometric fidelity in molecular structure prediction tasks.
+These results suggest that attention-based models including GAT and Transformer offer improved geometric fidelity in molecular structure prediction tasks.

 ![image](https://github.com/user-attachments/assets/914d3a95-ef25-409c-927b-5d7adfa5d58c)